Rock-n-Prog/web-ts-monorepo-starter-pack/README.md

-# TreeView App
+# ACME App

-Task management app, with a focus on tree view.
+Feature-heavy example monorepo for web and mobile apps, packed with tons of reusable code snippets and defined through a strong software architecture.

 Made with love by [Fabien Roy](https://github.com/ExiledNarwal28).